 A Corresponding Member shall be a National professional engineering organization not able to participate fully as a national member, but wishing to participate by correspondence in the activities of the Federation.

+Section E F

+An Associate shall be an engineering organization, corporate body for profit or not for profit university, educational or research institution or individual, which registers as such for the purpose of supporting the Federation in , and receiving regular information on its activities.

 Section F

-An Associate shall be an engineering organization, corporate body or individual, which registers as such for the purpose of supporting the Federation, and receiving regular information on its activities.
+A Distinguished Fellow shall be an individual who has engineering qualifications and made an outstanding contribution to engineering.

 Section G

 A Technical Member shall be an international non-governmental professional organization devoted to activities in a particular area of engineering.

-Section H
+Section G H

 Application to any category of membership shall be made to the Executive Director.
 The application shall be assessed by the Executive Board.
 Election shall be by vote of the Executive Council and effective upon receipt by the Executive Director of a full year subscription.